SITC Biotech Strategic Meeting at the NYSE

 These discussions explore their rise and strategies to optimize therapeutic outcomes.
 A panel on Cell Therapy examines navigating challenges and maximizing value.

 Part two of the program highlights China's impact on biotech, addressing innovative approaches to biologics beyond "Me Too" products.
-Topics include cost-effective drug development, scientific engineering, and accelerated clinical trials from diverse perspectives including CMCs, CEOs, CMOs, and Tech Ops.
+Topics include cost-effective drug development, scientific engineering, and accelerated clinical trials from a CMC perspective.

 Insights from PD-1/VEGF bispecifics and international data inform discussions on optimizing multi-specific oncology applications in immunotherapy.
 The program concludes with a partnership session focusing on mapping novel biological pathways and asset acquisition strategies.